Error-331/code_tests/docs/bible/links.md

 Personal Rights - April 7 (this world isn't your home, love thine enemies, always obey words of Jesus);

 The Power of Mercy - April 8 (How can you not be merciful if your father showed mercy to you?);

+Judge Not - April 9 (righteous judgment only, we are free to make a moral judgments);